JaMoTh-AI/Feature-Pyramid-Network-Reimplementation/data/README.md

 ```

 ## Small Image Dataset
 In the process of debugging our model, we tried various approaches and, in particular, overfitting on a small portion of the full dataset.
 The set of such images(8 of them) can be seen in the `data\small_train2017` directory.
 This is also the set of untampered images we used to make predictions for each models for the sake of comparison.
-You can access the bounding box predictions on these images in the `model_results` directory, where we run such predictions for each model including the non overfitting ones.
+You can access the bounding box predictions on these images in the `results` directory, where we run such predictions for each model including the non overfitting ones.